zkpassport/zkpassport-sdk/README.md

 const queryBuilder = await zkPassport.request({
   name: 'ZKPassport',
   logo: 'https://zkpassport.id/logo.png',
-  purpose: 'Proof of country and first name',
-  scope: 'Adult from the EU but not Scandinavian countries', })
+  purpose: 'Prove you are an adult from the EU but not from Scandinavia',
+  // The scope is optional and can be used to scope the nullifier
+  // of the proof to a specific use case
+  // By default, the nullifier is scoped to your domain name only
+  scope: 'eu-adult-not-scandinavia',
+})

 // Specify the data you want to disclose